 India’s Food-Security Concerns and the Need for Domestic Reform

 There is no question that India faces huge food-security challenges.
 It is home to one-quarter of all the undernourished people worldwide (figure 1).
 And nearly half of all children in the country and one-third of adults aged 15 to 49 are malnourished, according to the World Food Programme.
 So the government’s concerns are understandable.

 No doubt, India faces huge food-security challenges.
 It is home to 1/4 of all undernourished people worldwide.

-operation of India’s food procurement system.
+The new government of Prime Minister Narendra Modi recognizes the need for reform.
+In the summer of 2014, he appointed a high-level committee to study the operation of India’s food procurement system.
 In addition to finding that much of the food procured for distribution to the poor was being lost to mismanagement and corruption, the committee concluded that two other key objectives were not being met:

 - Only 6 percent of farmers receive market price support from procurement.

 - Buffer stocks are larger than needed, leading to high storage costs and wasted food.

 The group recommended that the government focus on those most in need and reduce the coverage of the program from two-thirds of the population to 40 percent.
 The committee then suggested raising the benefit for the smaller group from 5 kilograms to 7 kilograms of grain, while reducing the amount of the price subsidy for all but the poorest 10 percent of recipients.
 The committee also recommended moving gradually to replace in-kind transfers with cash, first in large states and then in states with grain surpluses.
 States with grain deficits would be allowed to choose between cash and in-kind transfers.